-(16), as well as Regulation 2018/858/EU of the European Parliament and of the Council (17), Directive 2010/40/EU of the European Parliament and of the Council (18) and Delegated Regulations adopted on its basis, and any other sector-specific Union legislation that organises the access to and re-use of data.
-This Regulation should be without prejudice to Union and national law on the access and use of data for the purpose of international ecoperation in the context of prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, as well as international cooperation in this context.
+(16), as well as Regulation 2018/858/EU of the European Parliament and of the Council (17), Directive 2010/40/EU of the European Parliament and of the Council (18) and Delegated Regulations adopted on its basis, Directive 2007/2/EC of the European Parliament and of the Council, Directive (EU) 2017/1132 of the European Parliament and of the Council, and any other sector-specific Union legislation that organises the access to and re-use of data.
+This Regulation should be without prejudice to Union and national law on the access and use of data for the purpose of international cooperation in the context of prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, as well as international cooperation in this context.
 This Regulation should be without prejudice to the competences of the Member States regarding activities concerning public security, defence and national security.
 A horizontal regime for the re-use of certain categories of protected data held by public sector bodies, the provision of data sharing services and of services based on data altruism in the Union should be established.
 Specific characteristics of different sectors may require the design of sectoral data-based systems, while building on the requirements of this Regulation.
-Where a sector-specific Union legal act requires public sector bodies, providers of data sharing services or registered entities providing data altruism services to comply with specific additional technical, administrative or organisational requirements, including through an authorisation or certification regime, those provisions of that sector-specific Union legal act should also apply.
+Where a sectorspecific Union legal act requires public sector bodies, providers of data sharing services or registered entities providing data altruism services to comply with specific additional technical, administrative or organisational requirements, including through an authorisation or certification regime, those provisions of that sector-specific Union legal act should also